R-Tharanka/Finance-Tracker-API/README.md

 # Personal Finance Tracker API

-A comprehensive and secure RESTful API for personal finance management.
-This system provides a robust platform for users to effectively track income and expenses, set and manage budgets, create and monitor savings goals, generate detailed financial reports with multi-currency support, and access personalized role-based dashboards for complete financial oversight.
+A secure and feature-rich RESTful API designed for personal finance management.
+Built for real-world use, it allows users to track transactions, set budgets, monitor savings goals, and generate detailed financial reports — all with multi-currency support and role-based access.

 ## Overview